-This commissioned essay is published in Burlington Contemporary.
+This commissioned essay was published in Burlington Contemporary (2026).

 Once Upon a Time, by Li Wei.
 2019.
 Silicone, metal, 3D-printed plastic, paint, clothing and human hair.
 (Courtesy the artist and the White Rabbit Collection; photograph Hamish McIntosh; exh.
 White Rabbit Gallery, Sydney).